 - Place each idea into its respective column on the board.

 - Have one person read off each topic.

 - Then, each team member submits their score to the reader via chat message.
-You can use essentially any messaging system you’d like.
-We use Hipchat at CoSchedule, but Slack is another popular option to consider.
+You can use essentially any messaging system you'd like.
+We use Slack at CoSchedule, but Chanty is another popular option to consider.
 You could even simply use Facebook Messenger or Google Hangouts.

 - The reader then looks at each score, and places them into a document (you can use Word, Google Docs, Google Keep, Evernote, or anything else similar).

 - Keep track of every idea that scores a unanimous 3.
 You can keep track of other ideas too if you'd like, but the unquestionable 3's are what you want to remember.